-The school have and continues to undertake a significant review of the curriculum we offer.
+The school continues to review of the curriculum we offer.
 We recognise the need to freshen our curriculum offer and make modifications to the subjects we select.
 Teaching and Learning continues to be a significant strength of the school and we look forward to evolving subjects in the future that meet the changing needs of our students.